photo by Aron Visuals

 This could be talking to a ‘death doula’, or visiting one of the now trendy online ‘death cafes’ where people talk openly and positively about death and dying.
 In a survey held by deathcafe.com, 80% of users felt that being part of such a group made them feel better about life, not just death.

-Again, one of the stresses we can be unconsciously experiencing about death and dying isworry that we will mleave others in the lurch, or that we aren’t organised and prepared.
+Again, with a fear of death we can be unconsciously worried that we will leave others in the lurch, or that we aren’t organised and prepared.
 And yet we keep putting off the very things that could help with that, such as:

 If you feel macabre about even beginning with any of this, start small.
 Just write out a rough sketch of your will and see how it feels.
 Or ask a friend if they would like to get organised around this sort of thing together.

 In a study published in the Journal of Personality and Social Psychology, Kashdan and his fellow researchers looked at what happened if we bring mindfulness to our fear of death.